Best weighted vests for calisthenics, running, and general training

 A weighted vest can genuinely change your training.
 Bodyweight squats get harder.
 Pull-ups become a completely different exercise.
 If you need a bar, check out our picks for the best pull-up bars for home gyms.
 Even walking the dog turns into conditioning.
 But a poorly designed one will bruise your shoulders and end up in a closet inside a month.

-Steel plates give you the slimmest profile.
-They sit flat against your body and don’t shift around.
-Sand or iron-shot bags are cheaper and more flexible, but they’re bulkier and move more during anything dynamic.
+Start with a vest that holds 20 to 40 pounds and adjusts in small increments.
+Fixed-weight vests are cheaper, but you’ll either outgrow them or find them too heavy for half your exercises.
+Steel plates give you the slimmest profile; they sit flat against your body and don’t shift around.
+Sand or iron-shot bags cost less, but they’re bulkier and move more during anything dynamic.
 If you plan on running in your vest, thin plates are worth the extra cost.

 Best weighted vests right now